huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 [All greatness comes good character.
 And that character isn’t formed out of smart people.
 It’s formed from people who suffered.](https://www.youtube.com/watch?v=vOvQSqY7Jgc)

 [Pain is inevitable.
-Suffering is optional.](https://www.goodreads.com/work/quotes/2475030-hashiru-koto-ni-tsuite-kataru-toki-ni-boku-no-katar) If you don’t feel pain, you haven’t been hurt.
+Suffering is optional.](https://www.goodreads.com/work/quotes/2475030-hashiru-koto-ni-tsuite-kataru-toki-ni-boku-no-katar) [The trick is not minding that it hurts.](https://www.youtube.com/watch?v=TvQViPBAvPk) If you don’t feel pain, you haven’t been hurt.
 You are the cause of your own suffering.
 [If you are suffering, it is because you are asleep.](https://www.goodreads.com/book/show/94318.Awareness) Wake up!

 [Everything in life is a mind game.
 In the end, all suffering comes to an end, no matter how intense the pain or how harrowing the torture.](https://www.goodreads.com/book/show/41721428-can-t-hurt-me)